 Whether you have a roof deck, a balcony, or a sundeck, the surface of your deck protects everything underneath.
 Wood decks can be maintained and protected by annual staining and sealing, while lower-maintenance decks are protected by the decking surface on top.

-Regardless of the type of surface, your deck needs to be checked over at least annually to ensure that it’s still doing its job.
+Regardless of the type of surface, for vinyl deck safety, your deck needs to be checked over at least annually to ensure that it’s still doing its job.
 Any signs of failure (peeling, cracking, bubbling, etc.) means that you need to consider replacing your deck surface.
 Otherwise, water could get under the surface and cause structural problems.
 If there’s any doubt, consider installing a new vinyl surface to protect your deck and keep it safe.

 Happy Deck Safety Month!